-Spread over 22 discs, this great Blu-ray box set from Fabulous Films contains 97 episodes from all 5 seasons of this classic 1980s television show, complete with some highly entertaining new commentary tracks and interviews.
+Spread over 22 discs, this great DVD box set (released on Blu-ray last year) from Fabulous Films contains 97 episodes from all 5 seasons of this classic 1980s television show, complete with some highly entertaining new commentary tracks and interviews.

 Running from 1983-87, The A-Team told the story of a fictional United States Army Special Forces unit, whose members had been court martialed “for a crime they didn’t commit”.

 Cue John ‘Hannibal’ Smith (George Peppard), ‘Howling Mad’ Murdock (Dwight Schultz), B.A.Baracus (Mr. T), and Templeton ‘Faceman’ Peck (Dirk Benedict) escaping from a military prison and working as soldiers of fortune while on the run.